 - Free of charge to Minnesotans

 - Export data upon need

 - Enjoy economies of scale with national contributions to enhancements

 - Online training and data management does not require new server investment

 - Ability to match learners with regions or hospitals or work disciplines

 - The system allows for development and tracking of a prepared workforce, supporting credentialing during an incident.

-- During an incident, provided that the user has use of a computer, just-in-time training can occur on-line.
+- During an incident, provided the user has use of a computer, just-in-time training can occur online.

 What is the role of MDH?

-MDH administers and maintains MN.TRAIN, providing support to course providers, organizational administrators, and users in both urban areas and Greater Minnesota.
+The MDH will administer and maintain MN.TRAIN, providing support to course providers, organizational administrators, and users in both urban areas and greater Minnesota.